BlueBrain/functionalizer/doc/source/usage.rst

 Re-generating Synapse Properties of SONATA Files
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Spykfunc can also be used to re-generate synapse properties for SONATA
+`functionalizer` can also be used to re-generate synapse properties for SONATA
 files, e.g., from the projectionalizer.
 When using SONATA input, the edge population needs to be specified, too.
 The following demonstrates an execution as above, but replaces the input